Freedom in the World

 Political Rights (1 = best, 7 = worst)

 New Zealand is an electoral democracy.
 A mixed-member electoral system combines voting in geographic districts with proportional-representation balloting.
-New Zealand is a member of the Commonwealth, and Britain’s Queen Elizabeth II is the head of state, represented by a governor-general.
+New Zealand is a member of the Commonwealth, and a governor-general represents Britain’s Queen Elizabeth II as the head of state.
 The prime minister, the head of government, is the leader of the majority party or coalition and is appointed by the governor-general.
-The unicameral Parliament, or House of Representatives, currently has 121 members, all elected for three-year terms.
+The unicameral Parliament, or House of Representatives, currently has 122 members, all elected for three-year terms.